 - Urinary problems, such as incontinence

-- Pelvic floor dysfunction
+- Pelvic floor problems

 - Permanent scarring

-- Loss of sexual pleasure and functioning
+- Loss of sexual pleasure or function

-- Worsening of an underlying behavioral health concern
+- Worsening of a behavioral health concern

 How you prepare